Last Updated on January 17, 2025

 Baijnath Temple (Himachal Pradesh)

-This ancient temple which is dedicated to the physician form of Lord Shiva is located amongst the untouched beauty of the Himalayas in the district of Kangra.
-This rock temple is a masterpiece of Indian architecture and sits majestically on the banks of the holy river of Beas.
-The temple can also be visited for its stunning surrounding beauty of lush green rolling hills and wide open blue skies.
-This temple complex has been continuously being preserved by ASI for its incredible architecture and finely detailed engravings.
+This ancient temple, dedicated to the physician form of Lord Shiva, is located amidst the untouched beauty of the Himalayas in the district of Kangra.
+This rock temple is a masterpiece of Indian architecture and sits majestically on the banks of the holy river Beas.
+The temple can also be visited for its stunning surrounding beauty of lush green rolling hills and wide-open blue skies.
+This temple complex has been continuously preserved by ASI for its incredible architecture and finely detailed engravings.

 Best Time to Visit – April to September

-Believed to be 5000 years old and famed for being the highest Lord Shiva temple in the world this ancient temple lies en-route the summit of Chandrashila.
+Believed to be 5,000 years old and famed for being the highest Lord Shiva temple in the world, Tungnath temple is ancient temple lies en route the summit of Chandrashila.
 This Panch Kedar site gives some of the most stunning views of the surrounding greenery and Himalayan beauty.
-The history of this temple has been traced back to the time of the Pandavas and its architectural style and design easily resembles the structure of Kedarnath Dham shrine.
-It can be visited after covering a steep trekking journey from Chopta but this journey is worth it.
+The history of this temple has been traced back to the time of the Pandavas, and its architectural style and design closely resemble the structure of the Kedarnath Dham shrine.
+It can be visited after covering a steep trekking journey from Chopta, but this journey is worth it.

 Best Time to Visit – April to November